corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 In Rust, some traits can't be used as trait objects with `dyn Trait`.

 When a trait can't be used with dynamic dispatch, we say it's "not dyn compatible." [^object-safety] This has an impact on how you can use these traits in your code.

 [^object-safety]: The concept used to be called "object safety" until Rust 1.84.0.
 If you're reading older resources, they mean the same thing.
 The name got changed because it was confusing.

     "Object safety" suggests that Rust has "objects" in the traditional OOP sense and that the term is about "safety", which is misleading.
-    The new term "dyn compatibility" does a better job of saying that it's about whether a trait can be used with `dyn Trait` for dynamic dispatch, although I personally don't like either of the terms, but to be honest, I also can't think of a better name that is both short and accurate.
+    The new term "dyn compatibility" does a better job of saying that it's about whether a trait can be used with `dyn Trait` for dynamic dispatch.
+I still don't love either term, but I also can't think of a better name that is both short and accurate.

-I think that's one are where the Rust compiler could print a more helpful error message.
+I think that's one area where the Rust compiler could print a more helpful error message.

 Fixing the issue is mostly about tradeoffs between compile-time generics and runtime polymorphism and learning when each one fits.
 Once you understand the concept, you'll know how to get around the issues by choosing a better design for your trait.

 {% info(title="Quick Help", icon="crab") %}

-If the compiler told you a trait is **"not dyn compatible"** your trait can't be used as `dyn Trait` because it has a method that can't go through dynamic dispatch, usually one that returns `Self`, takes no `self`, or is generic.
+If the compiler told you a trait is **"not dyn compatible"**, your trait can't be used as `dyn Trait` because it has a method that can't go through dynamic dispatch, usually one that returns `Self`, takes no `self`, or is generic.

 To fix it, pick one:

 - add `where Self: Sized` to the offending method
-- return `Box<dyn Trait>` instead of `Self`, or
+- return `Box<dyn Trait>` instead of `Self`
 - use generics instead of `&dyn Trait`
 - split the trait in two